mark-summerfield/accelhint/README.md

 		"F&ind && Replace"
 	}

-Use `HintsX` to control the marker and alphabet.
+Use `HintedX` to control the marker and alphabet.
 Use `Accelerators` or `AcceleratorsX` to get a slice of the accelerator runes.

 For example, to populate a dynamically created menu, use something like this: